Rent safe and private dog parks hosted by locals

 Pack some dog waste bags

 Keep your parks clean!
 Always pack a few extra poop bags in case you need to pick up after your pup — and consider scooping any left-behind piles you come across, too.
-This will make the environment safer for everyone who visits, which is especially important in hot climates like Nevada where bacteria can grow quickly.
-Most public dog parks in Las Vegas provide trash cans for you to dispose of pet waste.
+This will make the environment safer for everyone who visits.
+It's especially important in hot climates like Nevada where bacteria can grow quickly.

 Bring your own fresh, clean drinking water